Fear: Anti-Semitism in Poland after Auschwitz

 Fear: Anti-Semitism in Poland after Auschwitz: An Essay in Historical Interpretation, is a book by Jan T. Gross, published by Random House and Princeton University Press in 2006.
-An edited Polish version was published in 2008 by Znak Publishers in Krakow as Strach: antysemityzm w Polsce tuż po wojnie: historia moralnej zapaści ("Fear: Anti-Semitism in Poland shortly after the war: the history of a moral fall").
+An edited Polish version was published in 2008 by Znak Publishers in Kraków as Strach: antysemityzm w Polsce tuż po wojnie: historia moralnej zapaści (Fear: Antisemitism in Poland shortly after the war: the history of a moral fall).
 In the book, Gross explores the issues concerning incidents of post-war anti-Jewish violence in Poland, with particular focus on the 1946 Kielce pogrom.
 Fear has received international attention and reviews in major newspapers; receiving both praise and criticism.

 Content

 Gross begins the English version of Fear with a chapter summarizing the devastation of Poland during World War II, including the physical destruction of Poland's Jews; the initial partition of the country between Joseph Stalin and Adolf Hitler; the subsequent Nazi crimes; the Katyn massacre of Polish Army officers by the Soviets; the Warsaw uprising of 1944; the Soviet decision to postpone their advance until the German Army had defeated the Polish Armia Krajowa, which resulted in the total destruction of Warsaw, and finally, the abandonment of Poland by the Western Allies at the Yalta Conference, knowingly consigning it to Soviet communist domination.

 Gross estimates that approximately 250,000 Polish Jews returned home at the end of the war.
 In his chapter "The Unwelcoming of Jewish Survivors," Gross describes how returning Polish Jews were subjected to a wave of violence and hostility, with up to 1500 murdered either individually or in pogroms.
 Often they would find their property occupied by non-Jewish Poles or taken over by the communist government, which nationalized much of the Polish economy.
 According to Gross, the expropriation of Jewish property continued a trend that occurred throughout the war years, with non-Jewish Poles acquiring the property of Polish Jews who were sent off to extermination camps, and in some instances, carrying out the killings themselves.
 Gross describes how the looting of property extended to digging through the ashes of Treblinka for gold fillings.
 He discusses the alienation, hostile atmosphere, and violence experienced by some Jews and the inability of Polish elites to prevent it.
 Gross makes additional claims about the Kielce pogrom, arguing that the crime was initiated not by a mob, but by the police, and that it involved people from every walk of life except the highest level of government officials in the city.